The standard operating procedures explain the conduct and responsibilities of Council and its committees.

-The Chair of a Committee may take action on its behalf on any matter being in his or her opinion either urgent or non-contentious.
-Such action shall be within the terms of reference of the committee and shall be reported at the next meeting
+The Chair of a Committee may take action on its behalf on any matter being in their opinion either urgent or non-contentious.
+Such action shall be within the terms of reference of the committee and shall be reported at the next meeting.

-Under the statues, the Warden is an ex officio member of the Council, the Academic Board, and such other bodies within the College, with the exception of Audit and Risk Committee, as may be determined by the normal procedure for approving the composition of the body concerned, and is entitled to attend and speak at any meeting of any committee except a committee set up to consider the appointment or termination of the office of the Warden.
+Under the Statutes, the Warden is an ex officio member of the Council, the Academic Board and such other bodies within the College, with the exception of Audit and Risk Committee, as may be determined by the normal procedure for approving the composition of the body concerned.
+The Warden is entitled to attend and speak at any meeting of any committee, except a committee set up to consider the appointment or termination of the office of the Warden.

 Decisions shall be made by a majority of members present and voting, provided that there is a quorum.